Serialblocks/.github/profile/CONTRIBUTING.md

 In GitHub, do the following to submit a pull request to the upstream repository:

 1. Give the pull request a title and a short description of the changes made following the template.
 Include also the issue or bug number associated with your change.
-Explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.⚠️ **Make sure your pull request target the `next` branch.**
+Explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.

 > Pull request title should be in the form of <type>(<package>): <subject> as per commit messages.
 Remember, it's okay if your pull request is not perfect (no pull request ever is).
 The reviewer will be able to help you fix any problems and improve it!
 >